-To verify this model, we mutated Leu411, an amino acid being close to the ‘hydrophobic cavity mode’, but far from the ‘cofactor-aligned binding mode’ (Figure S7).
+To verify this model, we mutated Leu411, an amino acid found close to the ‘hydrophobic cavity mode’, but far from the ‘cofactor-aligned binding mode’ (Figure S7).
 We expected replacement by phenylalanine to impose a mild perturbation on substrate binding, which should be reflected by an altered stereochemical composition of the ketoreduction products from Leu411Phe-catalyzed conversions in comparison to wildtype.
 Indeed, we observed considerably reduced diastereoselectivity upon conversion of substrate 6 (Figure 2C).
 The effect of Leu/Phe replacement was even more pronounced for thiopentyl ester 3.
-Here, the increase of the proportion of the syn-(2R,3S)-diastereomer denotes a considerable shift in the ratio ‘cofactor-aligned binding mode’:‘hydrophobic cavity mode’ from 40:60 for wild-type to 15:85 for Leu411Phe (calculated from adding the GC peak areas of 8a and 8c, and 8b and 8d, respectively).
+Here, the increase in the proportion of the syn-(2R,3S)-diastereomer denotes a considerable shift in the ratio ‘cofactor-aligned binding mode’:‘hydrophobic cavity mode’ from 40:60 for wild-type to 15:85 for Leu411Phe (calculated from adding the GC peak areas of 8a and 8c, and 8b and 8d, respectively).
 This confirms the existence of the ‘hydrophobic cavity mode’ and its interaction with S,S-prone substrates.

 As the propensity to bind in these modes seems to be a function of specific electrostatic enzyme/cofactor/substrate interactions, and as these interactions are heavily disturbed by exchange from sulfur to oxygen, we performed an in silico perturbational analysis (see Supporting Information for details).
 We modeled substrates (R)-1–6 in the ‘cofactor-aligned binding mode’ and (S)-1–6 in the ‘hydrophobic cavity mode’ of the active site of Tyl-KR1 using the binding poses of (R)-1 and (S)-6 as templates, and performed a geometry optimization (Figure 2A).
 As a measure for the degree of perturbation that comes with the structural permutations in the ester moiety, we determined the distances between the carbonyl carbon (the hydride acceptor) and the hydride to be transferred from NADPH.
 For the ‘cofactor-aligned binding mode’ replacement of N–H and C=O by methylene groups is concomitant with changes in the distance indicating a reorientation of the substrate in respect to NADPH (blue circles, Figure 2D).
 The distance parameter changes similarly for the sulfur- and the oxygen-series, but in agreement with the results from the stereochemical analysis, the replacement of sulfur by oxygen seems to have the greatest impact on the binding geometry.
 This is also reflected by other parameter readouts such as dihedrals and angles in the substrates and the cofactor (Figure S8).

-The altered binding conformation of oxygen-esters 4–6 compared to sulfur-esters 1–3 is accompanied by rotation of Leu325, a highly conserved residue in the active site of type B keto reductases,[16] and an increase in free binding energy (ΔG(4) − ΔG(1) = 9.8 kcal mol–1, Figure 2A).
+The altered binding conformation of oxygen esters 4–6 compared to sulfur esters 1–3 is accompanied by rotation of Leu325, a highly conserved residue in the active site of type B keto reductases,[16] and an increase in free binding energy (ΔG(4) − ΔG(1) = 9.8 kcal mol–1, Figure 2A).
 As a consequence, substrate 4 binds reluctantly in the ‘cofactor-aligned binding mode’, which results in only moderate conversion after 24 hours (52%) and low ee (<5%, Table 1).
 While large geometrical displacements are required to accommodate substrates 2–6 in the ‘cofactor-aligned binding mode’, the ‘hydrophobic cavity mode’ seems to be more robust toward substrate modifications and can therefore be considered the more promiscuous specificity of Tyl-KR1.
-None of the performed permutations seems to affect the geometry parameters in this binding mode (Figure 2B, red crosses in Figure 2D, Figure S8), despite of an energetic preference for binding of oxygen-ester substrates compared to the corresponding sulfur-esters (ΔG(3) − ΔG(6) = 8.6 kcal mol–1).
+None of the performed permutations seems to affect the geometry parameters in this binding mode (Figure 2B, red crosses in Figure 2D, Figure S8), despite an energetic preference for binding of oxygen-ester substrates compared to the corresponding sulfur-esters (ΔG(3) − ΔG(6) = 8.6 kcal mol–1).